Scarlett's Magic

+Scarlett's Magic (born 6 March 2008) is a black spotted tabby F1 Savannah cat from the US, acclaimed by the Guinness World Records as the former world's tallest living domestic cat.
+The record has since been broken by Arcturus Aldebaran Powers who stands 19.1 in tall.

 Biography

-Scarlett's Magic is a Savannah cat, born on March 6, 2008.
-She is owned by and lives with Marty and Matteo Draper as their pet.
-Her sweet temperament and unusual appearance make her a celebrity at local schools, libraries, retirement homes, and at the Savannah Cat Shoppe in Southern California.
+Scarlett's Magic is a Savannah F1 hybrid cat, born on 6 March 2008.
+She is owned by and lives with the Draper-family as their pet.
+Her sweet temperament and unusual appearance make her a celebrity at local schools, libraries, and retirement homes in Southern California, US.